Master-Follower feature

 If some change in the Master requirement still needs to be approved and propagated, the following icon will be shown:

-The blue pencil icon will appear when a change in the Master requirement was rejected (therefore not propagated) or a change was done directly on the Follower requirement.
+The blue pencil icon will appear when a change in the Master requirement was rejected (therefore not propagated) or when a change was made directly to the Follower requirement.

 Creating Master-Follower Copy

-The Reuse Wizard appears, with ‘Master-Follower Copy’ type of copy selected.
-Next the destination of the follower can be selected.
-Once the destination is set, the user can then review the requirements to be copied and their identifier.
+The Reuse Wizard appears, with the ‘Master-Follower Copy’ type of copy selected.
+Next, the destination of the follower can be selected.
+Once the destination is set, the user can review the requirements to be copied and their identifier.
 Next comes the selection of which fields should be copied and synced.
-Finally click “Create Copy” to finalize the creation of the follower.
+Finally, click “Create Copy” to finalize the creation of the follower.

-The below gif gives an illustration of the process
+The video below gives an illustration of the process.

 Further details on the Copy Wizard can be found in → Reuse Requirements page